MrErin/ContactList/README.md

 ## Currently Working On:

-  * Saves new contacts
+* Styles

 ## Remaining Features:

+## Stretch Goals:

+## Completed Features:

 * Contact form
+  * Clear entry form on submit
   * when submitted, adds a new contact to storage
     * should import the ContactCollection component
 * Import ContactList and ContactForm into main.js (browserify)

-## Stretch Goals:

-1. Bonus: Are there any other modules that could be made?
-Do any modules have more than one possible responsibility?
-Perhaps something that is a general utility function.

-## Completed Features:

 * Contact list
   * displays all contacts by importing the collection of contact components
 * ContactCollection (database)
   * Loads existing contacts from storage
+  * Saves new contacts
 * Web app should show contact form at the top of the page and display the list of contacts underneath the form
 * Contact (entity, see data structure)